Causal chiral 2-form electrodynamics: A Lagrangian perspective

-\item $\ell(\tau) = e^\gamma\tau + \mathcal{O}(\tau^2) \qquad (\gamma>0)$ \end{itemize} For $\gamma=0$ the $\tau=0$ line is the boundary half-line $V=-U$ (for $U>0$) of the physical region, which therefore coincides with the region $R_+$ foliated by lines of constant $\tau>0$.
+For $\gamma=0$ the $\tau=0$ line is the boundary half-line $V=-U$ (for $U>0$) of the physical region, which therefore coincides with the region $R_+$ foliated by lines of constant $\tau>0$.
 Furthermore, under conditions analogous to those spelled out in our discussion of causality in the Hamiltonian formulation (but which we pass over here) {\sl all lines with $\tau<0$ lie entirely outside the physical region}.
 This allows us to `lift' to 6D the causality conditions of \eqref{causality}.

-The analysis for $\gamma>0$ is more involved because $\tau<0$ is physically realisable.
-We expect it to be excluded by causality but the PS analog of the linearised Hamiltonian field equations of \cite{Bandos:2023yat} would have to be found first.
-Irrespective of the result, $R_-$ must be excluded in order for there to be an equivalence with the Hamiltonian formulation.
+The analysis for $\gamma>0$ is more involved because $\tau<0$ is physically realisable; it corresponds to the region $R_-$.
+We expect it to be excluded by causality; this should not be difficult to check but it would require a re-derivation of dispersion relation is the PS formalism, which is outside the scope of this paper.
+Irrespective of the result, $R_-$ must be excluded in order for there to be Lagrangian 4D/6D equivalence, and then the causality conditions \eqref{causality} will apply in 6D.
 The more important issue is therefore consistency of the restriction to $R_+$.
 It is not clear to us how it can be addressed within the PS formulation, but we expect results that are in accord with our discussion of this issue for the Hamiltonian formulation.